0XABSTRACT/Exchange-Art-Sales-Bot/README.md

 Create a new hidden file called Exchange-Art-Sales-Bot/.env

-This new .env file will follow the same format as the tempenv file but it will contain all of your API keys and tokens for request access.
+This new .env file will follow the same format as the tempenv file but it will contain all of your unique constants, API keys, and tokens for request access.

 The .env file also contains a link to the Exchange.art NFT collection url.
-Set the line containing COLLECTION_URL you can set equal to the collection you wish to track
+Set the line containing COLLECTION_URL to the collection's url you wish to track.

 ```text